ucisysarch/opencvjs/README.md

-## Work in Progres...
-# opencvjs
+# OpenCV.js

-This is a JavaScript binding for popular OpenCV library using Emscripten compiler and Embind.
+This is a JavaScript binding that exposes OpenCV library to the web platform.
+This project is made possible by support of Intel Corporation.

-### Usage
+### How to Build
-0. Get the source code
+0. Get the source codes
 ```
 git clone https://github.com/sajjadt/opencvjs.git --recursive
 ```